 Lastly, drinking and driving is widely known as a major cause of motor vehicle accidents and injuries.
 The statistics are staggering.
 The Center for Diseases Control and Prevention has reported that approximately 28 people die in drunk driving accidents every day in the United States.
-The NHTSA has reported that in 2014 and 2015 between 30 and 40 percent of all traffic fatalities were related to alcohol impaired driving.
+The NHTSA has reported that in 2014 and 2015 between 30 and 40 percent of all traffic fatalities were related to alcohol-impaired driving.

-The reason drunk driving increases the risk of car accidents is because alcohol impairs our judgment and cognitive abilities while operating a motor vehicle.
+The reason drunk driving increases the risk of car accidents is that alcohol impairs our judgment and cognitive abilities while operating a motor vehicle.
 Alcohol consumption affects our abilities to react in a timely and efficient manner while driving a car.
 Due to this, many drunk drivers fail to stop in time and cause rear-end collisions, or do not see the stop sign or red light and drive right through an intersection causing a t-bone crash, or swerve into the opposite side of the road causing a head-on collision.

 No matter how a drunk driver causes a crash, the injuries from these accidents can be traumatic, devastating and permanent.
 We have personally witnessed the pain and frustration serious injuries from a drunk driving accident can cause the injured party and his or her family.
-The risks and consequences of drunk driving are so great that we urge everyone to be safe, especially where there are so many options available to people these days, including Uber, Lyft and public transportation.
+The risks and consequences of drunk driving are so great that we urge everyone to be safe, especially where there are so many options available to people these days, including Uber, Lyft, and public transportation.

 Speak With An Experienced Injury Attorney Today

 Just because someone was speeding, distracted or drunk and you think they clearly caused the crash and your injuries, don’t think for a minute that an insurance company will automatically pay you fair compensation.
 Insurance companies and their adjusters don’t just hand out money and will do everything they can to limit the amount they pay on auto accident cases or deny a claim for bodily injury.